All Posts Commerce

 • Monitor site speed (PageSpeed Insights) for any regression

-Most SEO impact from well-executed migrations is temporary.
-With proper redirects and continued optimization, rankings typically recover within 4-8 weeks.
+Most SEO impact from well executed migrations is temporary.
+With proper redirects and continued optimization, rankings typically recover within 4 to 8 weeks.

 Want to discuss this topic?